-- Finally, assess possible risks in carrying out your plan and define ways for mitigating them.
-Risks can be: - Programmatic risks (e.g. risks for child survivors as a result of your reports) - o Institutional risks (e.g. reputational loss for the UN due to incidents of sexual exploitation and abuse by peacekeepers)
+- Finally, assess possible risks in carrying out your plan and define ways of mitigating them.
+Risks can be: - o Programmatic risks (e.g., risks for child survivors as a result of your reports) - o Institutional risks (e.g., reputational loss for the United Nations due to incidents of sexual exploitation and abuse by peacekeepers) - o Contextual risks (e.g., risk of escalation of conflict) - Other risks some risks may be unique to the specific context in which you are working.

-- o Contextual risks (e.g. risk of escalation of conflict) - Other risks some risks maybe unique to the specific context in which you are working. - Encourage learners to thoroughly evaluate risks with their team and develop mitigation strategies.
-If the potential risks are too high for a particular activity, an alternative activity must be chosen. - Based on your multi-year strategic plan on child protection, you should put together your work plan, which includes objectives, activities, timelines, resources, partners and assigned staff.
-You can find a sample workplan in the Manual (Table 17, p.
-86).
-During the implementation phase, your teams would monitor whether you are making progress in realizing your objectives and make adjustments as needed.
+Encourage learners to thoroughly evaluate risks with their team and develop mitigation strategies.
+If the potential risks are too high for a particular activity, an alternative activity must be chosen.

+Based on your multi-year strategic plan for child protection, you should put together your workplan, which includes objectives, activities, timelines, resources, partners and assigned staff.
+You can find a sample workplan in the Handbook (sect.
+9.4, table 20).
+During the implementation phase, your team will monitor whether you are making progress in realizing your objectives and make adjustments as needed.